alee1900/PALab2/README.md

 - Implement an algorithm in order to minimize the total cost, using either:

-+ an heuristic, for example the Vogel's approximation method
+an heuristic, for example the Vogel's approximation method;

-+ an exact algorithm based on minimum cost network flows.
+an exact algorithm based on minimum cost network flows;

-+ your own idea (!?)
+your own idea (!?)

 - Generate large random instances and analyze the performance of your algorithm (running times, memory consumption).
 Identify the hot-spots in your code.